 Within 2 months, the young will become independent and no longer need their parents.

-Cooper's Hawks will feed and eat many bird types.
-Some of these include Juncos, Robins, Jays, and other small birds.
+The Cooper's Hawks diet consists of many types/species of birds.
+Some of these include Juncos, Robins, Jays, Doves, and other small birds.

 They also eat a diet of small squirrels, mice, lizards, and insects.